-How to Delete Temp Files at Every Startup in Windows 10 Automatically
+How to Delete Temp Files at Every Startup in Windows 11 or 10 Automatically

 You can save a lot of space by erasing the temp files which also puts a positive impact on the speed of the PC.
 Instead of performing it manually all the time, you may automate this process by following the below written steps.